geekammo/learn-website-source/README.md

   * learn-website-source
 5. Change directory to learn-website-source by typing `cd learn-website-source` at the terminal.
 6. Type `doxygen _doxyconfig`
-7. Doxygen will iterate MicroView folder looking to comment in the CPP and H source code and generate html files in learn-website-source\doco\html
+7. Doxygen will iterate `MicroView` folder looking for comments in the CPP and H source code and generate html files in `learn-website-source\doco\html`
 8. Run `jekyll build` like normal.
-9. The resulted html files will be stored in learn-website-source\_site
+9. The resulted html files will be stored in `learn-website-source\_site`
 10. Push to Amazon or any web hosting site.

 # Jekyll-Bootstrap